julzinsights/julzinsightcom3/content/blog/_index.md

 col_number: three
 seo:
   title: Journal - Julz Insights
-  description: This is our journal
+  description: >-
+    This is our journal, where we post news, tips, highlights and articles.
+We also post projects and case studies here.
   extra:
     - name: 'og:type'
       value: website